tarantool/doc/doc/reference/reference_lua/msgpack.rst

     Convert a MsgPack string to a Lua object.

     :param string: a string formatted as MsgPack.
-    :return:

     * the original contents formatted as a Lua table;
     * the number of bytes that were decoded.

-    :rtype: table
+    :rtype: lua object

 .. _msgpack-null:

 .. data:: NULL

     A value comparable to Lua "nil" which may be useful as a placeholder in a tuple.

 =================================================
                     Example